Day 44: Timber Trail (North Half)

 From the summit, we descended back to the Timber Trail via an unmaintained track.
 Past a DOC sign stating that, we pushed through very dense overgrowth for maybe 50 or 100 meters, before the brush cleared up.
 From there, it was a relatively straight-forward hike down a steep abandoned trail.
 In the dry conditions we had, it was like a short obstacle course, only 800 meters long, of steep trail, old trail construction, and eroded foot paths, with the occasional small mud pit.
 We had a good time, though after rain, this would have been a lot less fun.

 Back on the Timber Trail, we resumed our rapid pace.
-For a little while, the sun came out we had a bit of blue sky, which was a little annoying given that we didn’t have any of that when we were on top of the mountain.
+For a little while, the sun came out and we had a bit of blue sky, which was a little annoying given that we didn’t have any of that when we were on top of the mountain.

 Timber Trail